jkelley-blackboard/Anthology_Illuminate_blackboard_data/SQL/Data_Monitoring/README.md

 The `health_status` values (`HEALTHY`, `WATCH`, `DEGRADED`) and `gap_class` classifications produced by these queries are derived entirely from insert activity observed in your Snowflake CDM tables.
 They reflect patterns in the data — specifically, the presence or absence of row inserts within expected time windows.

 **This is not a real-time system health monitor.** These queries cannot detect upstream pipeline failures, Anthology platform incidents, network issues, or any condition that does not ultimately manifest as a change in insert activity.
-A `HEALTHY` status means inserts are arriving on the expected cadence as configured; it does not mean the underlying Anthology Illuminate platform is operating normally, nor should it be used as a substitute for official monitoring or support channels.
+A `DEGRADED` status means the data shows unexpected cadence as configured; it does not mean the underlying Anthology Illuminate platform is not operating normally, nor should it be used as a substitute for official monitoring or support channels.

 Always verify unexpected results against the [Anthology Illuminate status page](https://status.anthology.com) and consult Anthology support for confirmed data pipeline issues.